fanbyprinciple/fastai/lesson3/readme.md

 Numericalisation :
 we replace every token with a number

+When we get data from a csv file we use splifrom_df and specify the column for validation set , labelfrom_df and specify the column for labels and then databunch()

+we are using a RNN here.

 ### Home work

 1. Run Imdb and imagea head pose by yourself too